sne3ks/ExodeDoc/source/includes/_introduction.md

 manipulate them with Python.

-Exode use event-driven programming to manage the interactions between the differents components plugged on your board, or your computer it-self.
+Exode use event-driven programming to manage the interactions between the differents components plugged on your board, or your computer.

-Furthermore, the Exode's kernel is based on a asynchronous processes, greatly simplifying your project !!
+Furthermore, the Exode's kernel is based on an asynchronous processes, greatly simplifying your project !!